 Once you make it out of the busiest airport in the world, there's so much to see and do in this bustling city.
 So whether you’re a foodie, history junky or just hopelessly in love with nature, prepare to be dazzled.

 Being home to people of diverse cultures, there are just so many options when it comes to food in Atlanta.
 So no matter your taste, there’s a restaurant for you; and if you are the daring type, here’s your chance to push the limits.
 You can start by using this list of downtown eateries.
 You can customize this list depending on the kind of food, price range, and location you're looking for.
 CNN Center, which is in the heart of downtown Atlanta, also provides a variety of dining experiences with over a dozen casual and two full-service options.
 And of course, no matter where you are, there should be a Waffle House within a mile’s distance.
+Check out this map of the downtown Atlanta restaurants for even more options.
 So take some time to explore—you never know what delicious surprises you might find!

 If you like a huge variety of food on the go, check out Atlanta's epic food truck scene!
 More than 80 trucks currently navigate the city's streets—from gourmet grilled cheeses to loaded donuts—which means your next great meal is right around the corner.
 Don't worry about searching, though; there's a map that always shows you the way.